mamasyoungestson/fisayo.site/portfolio/works/Well.md

 thumbnail: "/upload/Well/WellThumbnail.jpg"
 year: 2018
 categories:
-- Creative Direction Content Creation Branding Interface Design Interaction
+- CREATIVE DIRECTION / INTERFACE DESIGN / INTERACTION DESIGN
 description: A Case Study

 ---
 # Well.

-Well. is an app which the main goal is to provide researched holistic health information for people.
-It aims to inform and empower individuals to take control of their health (which is physical, mental and spiritual) and make better health decisions with a fun, calm, no pressure approach.
+Well. is an app in which the main goal is to provide researched holistic health information for people.
+It aims to inform and empower individuals to take control of their health (which is physical, mental and spiritual) and make better health decisions with a fun, calm, no-pressure approach.

 ![](/upload/Well/WellThumbnail.jpg)